PaulVoit/BusinessContentApp-API-2/README.md

 # BusinessContentApp-API
-API for BusinessAppContent2 is made using SpringBoot + H2 database
+API for BusinessAppContent2 is made using SpringBoot(JPA, Security - OAuth2), H2 database, Gradle